 My name is Dean and Casual Starfish is a family brand I started in 2011.
 I'm a lifelong visual artist, painter, graphic designer, photographer, and frequently wet (or drip-drying) waterman of sorts.
 I'm also a somewhat rare native Floridian who grew up in, on, and around the waters of the Atlantic Ocean.
 My parents were deeply creative people who shared with their four sons a sincere love for the natural world, and especially the tropical and coastal environment of Florida.
 Their lessons are a legacy that my wife Jeannette and I are sharing with our daughters.
 The Casual Starfish brand is our way to share it with you.

 What is Casual Starfish?
 It's a brand for everyone.
 We offer wicking-fabric sun shirts that are perfect for a day of stand-up paddling or a simple stroll along the shoreline.
 Let's face it, not everyone wants to go to the beach in a rash guard designed for a twenty year-old surfer.
-Our shirts are originally designed and locally printed, are fast drying, tailored for mere mortals, super comfortable, and are unlike anything you will see anywhere else.
+Our shirts are originally designed and locally printed, are fast drying, tailored for mere mortals, are super comfortable, and are unlike anything you will see anywhere else.
 We also offer caps and straw hats to keep the sun off, images of the tropical world, and short stories of adventure and inspiration.

 Whether you live near the ocean or not, we are all impacted by a rapidly changing natural world, and our aquatic ecosystems are experiencing more man-made stress than ever before.
 In late 2016, my vision for the future of my little company began to change.
 I decided that Casual Starfish Brand should take a more active role in promoting and supporting organizations that try to protect and save our aquatic ecosystems, either by direct action, or by the fostering of stewardship.
 We are committed to donating all profits after operational and production costs to environmental conservation and education.
 Casual Starfish Brand, Inc operates as a public charity under United States Internal Revenue Code 501(c)(3).
 It’s also important to note that Casual Starfish Brand directors (Jeannette and myself) and its assistants are non-compensated volunteers.